antharuu/BubbleGum/README.md

 Simple and efficiency Css framework

-Current version: 0.2 alpha
+Current version: 0.3 alpha

-### A complete documentation will be done once I have completed version 1.0.
+### A complete documentation will be done once I have completed the version 1.0.

 ## USAGE